google-research/football/README.md

 We'd like to thank Bastiaan Konings Schuiling, who authored and opensourced the original version of this game.

-For more information, please look at our paper on LINK_TO_ARXIV.
+For more information, please look at our [paper (github)](https://github.com/google-research/football/blob/master/paper.pdf).

 ## Installation
 Currently we're supporting only Linux and Python3.